Piles, Anal Fissures and Anal Fistula Surgery

 What are hemorrhoids or Piles?

 Hemorrhoids - represent dilatation of veins in this area (anus and rectum) and surrounding tissues.
 They are similar to varicose veins that may appear on the lower limbs.

 Hemorrhoids or piles involve two different vascular structures: the external hemorrhoidal plexus and the internal hemorrhoidal plexus.

 Thus, hemorrhoids or piles can be internal (inside the anus) or external (around the anus).

 Signs and symptoms in hemorrhoidal or piles disease

-External hemorrhoids or piles are visible around the anus .
-The internal hemorrhoids or piles are not visible outside.
-They are seen only during the Proctoscopy.
+External haemorrhoids or piles are visible around the anus.
+The internal haemorrhoids or piles are not visible outside and are seen only during Proctoscopy.

 - Lumpy feel at the anal level